jiazhang0/meta-secure-core/meta-efi-secure-boot/README.md

 The sample keys used for UEFI Secure Boot are centrally placed under meta-signing-key/files/uefi_sb_keys/.

-- PK.pem
+- PK.crt
   The X509 certificate enrolled to UEFI BIOS, used to update/delete PK/KEK.

 - PK.key
-  The private key corresponding to PK.pem, used to sign the EFI signature list for PK/KEK enrollment.
+  The private key corresponding to PK.crt, used to sign the EFI signature list for PK/KEK enrollment.

-- KEK.pem
+- KEK.crt
   The X509 certificate enrolled to UEFI BIOS, used to update/delete DB/DBX.

 - KEK.key
-  The private key corresponding to KEK.pem, used to sign the EFI signature list for DB/DBX enrollment.
+  The private key corresponding to KEK.crt, used to sign the EFI signature list for DB/DBX enrollment.

-- DB.pem
+- DB.crt
   The X509 certificate enrolled to UEFI BIOS, used to verify the images directly loaded by UEFI BIOS.

 - DB.key
-  The private key corresponding to DB.pem, used to sign the images directly loaded by UEFI BIOS.
+  The private key corresponding to DB.crt, used to sign the images directly loaded by UEFI BIOS.

 - DBX